Critical Role: Format

 Critical Role is a mixture of a weekly show and a modern gaming Twitch stream.
 Each episode usually runs for three to five (in some cases six) hours and is streamed live on Critical Role's Twitch and YouTube channels on almost every Thursday, with possible breaks from the show being announced at least one week prior to the broadcast.
 The VOD is made available for subscribers of Critical Role's Twitch channel immediately after airing and before being uploaded to Critical Role's YouTube channel the following Monday, where it can be watched for free.
-Prior to the COVID-19 pandemic, the show had broadcast live, but has been pre-recorded since its return for episode 100 of Campaign Two and will continue to be pre-recorded for Campaign Three.
-Starting with the third campaign, the main campaign of Critical Role will not air new episodes on the last Thursday of every month; instead, other content by the studio will air in its time slot.
+Starting with the third campaign, the main campaign of Critical Role does not air new episodes on the last Thursday of every month; instead, other content by the studio airs in its time slot.
+In February 2024, the option to access to the VOD immediately after airing on the YouTube channel was added for YouTube subscribers.
+In May 2024, Critical Role began to also broadcast on the studio's streaming service Beacon with VOD access immediately after airing for Beacon subscribers.
+These additional platforms did not impact the distribution on Twitch or the free YouTube VOD which is available after a delay.